Fixer Upper Mysteries

-Fixer Upper Mysteries is a series that airs on the Hallmark Movies & Mysteries channel.
+Fixer Upper Mysteries is a three-film series that airs on the Hallmark Mystery channel and is available for streaming via Hallmark+.

-The films star Jewel and Colin Ferguson and are filmed in the US and Canada.
-They are based on the Fixer Upper Mystery novels by Kate Carlisle and the first aired in 2017.
+The films star Jewel and Colin Ferguson and were filmed in the US and Canada.
+They are based on the Fixer Upper Mysteries novels by Kate Carlisle, and the first aired in 2017.

 Series overview

 The series centers around a construction company owner and expert in home renovation (Jewel) and her involvement in criminal investigations with a local investigative reporter (Ferguson).